 - Tuning – fixing pitch errors and also the degree of tremolo.

 - Altering the layout – ‘declubbing’, removing thirds from the chords etc

 - Fit button stop on Hohner melodeon keyboard to prevent buttons from dropping into the keyboard.

 - Fix air leaks and various bellows repairs; bellows re-taping or bellows replacement.

-Restoration of melodeons
+Restoration of vintage melodeons

 - Returning melodeons to working condition may include a reed overhaul and fixing air leaks and malfunctioning bass and treble buttons.